-During a visit to Christian’s home he showed us the scrapbook of photos I had put together for him twenty years ago.
-I was embarrassed by it – so hastily assembled from materials I had on hand – but it’s one of his most cherished possessions!
+During a visit to Christian’s home he showed us the scrapbook of photos I had put together for him twenty years earlier.
+I was embarrassed by what I had so hastily assembled from materials I had on hand – but it’s one of his most cherished possessions!

 His mother told us how he had earnestly searched for us on Facebook.
-His father told us he entered our names and looked intently at each photo to see if it could possibly be the face of the people he knew twenty years ago.
-The faces of a 4 and 7-year-old change plenty in twenty years, one was married and we were not living in Oregon either.
+His father told us he entered our names and looked intently at each photo to see if it could possibly be the face of the people he knew twenty years earlier.
+The faces of a 4 and 7-year-old change plenty in twenty years, one had married and had a new last name, and we were no longer living in Oregon either.
 When he thought he located us he sent friend requests on Facebook Messenger and waited anxiously to hear back.
-We finally discovered the requests and reconnected.
+Those messages were hidden from us for some reason.
+Eventually we discovered his requests and reconnected.
 He was so excited to hear we were coming to Colombia.

 In Cali we had a great time together.
 They planned lots of sightseeing activities.
 We met Christian’s younger half brothers, mother, father, grandfather, and cousins, aunts and uncles.
 We learned that Christian’s deafness and heart condition are due to his mother contracting Rubella during her pregnancy and that he had his first heart surgery when only 8 months old.
 In total he has had 6 heart surgeries and is in need of another delicate operation.

 I am amazed by the chain of events initiated by this simple act from twenty years ago.
-A young single-income family took classes to become state-certified foster parents in order to support the charity Healing the Children because they were unable to make financial donations.
+A young single-income family unable to make financial donations to the the charity Healing the Children instead took classes to become state-certified foster parents in order to provide alternative support by opening their homes.
 A single mother sends her only son to strangers thousands of miles away for life saving surgery.
 The 5-year-old survives the operation, returns to his South American home, but never forgets that family!